-It is considered the development is in the public interest because it is consistent with the objectives of the R1 - General Residential zone and the objectives of the FSR development standard, in accordance with Clause 4.6(4)(a)(ii) of the LLEP 2013 for the following reasons:
+It is considered the development is in the public interest because it is consistent with the objectives of the R1 - General Residential zone, in accordance with Clause 4.6(4)(a)(ii) of the Leichhardt LEP for the following reasons:

-- The proposed development is compatible with the desired future character of the area in relation to building bulk, form and scale and the increased floor area would not be visible from the street, nor discernible from adjoining properties; - The proposal maintains a suitable balance between the existing landscaped areas and the built form and provides sufficient private open space on the site; - The additional floor space is within the Building Location Zone where it can be reasonably assumed that development can occur; - The proposal does not result in any unacceptable amenity impacts to the surrounding properties.
+- The proposal is permissible development and compatible with surrounding land uses; - The proposal will improve opportunities to work from home. - The proposed development will be compatible with the desired future character of the area in relation to building bulk, form and scale, and will have no streetscape impacts to Taylor Street. - The proposal maintains a suitable balance between the existing landscaped areas and the built form and provides sufficient private open space on the site. - The proposal does not result in any adverse unacceptable amenity impacts to the surrounding properties.